-- Spring Brook: This creek contains some of the best canyons in the dells.
+- Spring Brook: This creek contains some of the best canyons in the Dells.
 The upper stretch is dammed (“Lake Blass”) which is tragic in and of itself.
-But access below the dam to the main creek is controlled by a huge religious camp run by wealthy Chicagoans.
+But access below the dam to the main creek and its gorge is controlled by a huge religious camp run by wealthy Chicagoans.
 They strictly restrict access to the canyons.

 - Lost Canyon: This is a spectacular canyon that connects to Lake Delton.
-Unfortunately it controlled by a private company which gives horse tours through it.
+Unfortunately it is controlled by a private company which gives horse-drawn wagon tours through it.
 The bottom of the canyon is filled with horse manure.